jayceazua/persistence_levels/README.md

     * collect and store the data through JWTokens on the backend
     * keeping track if the user logged in or out

-#### Database
-1. Where this persistence lives?
-2. When the data would be deleted?
-3. At least three use cases for each?

 #### [Client-side cache](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching)
 1. Where this persistence lives?
     * in a folder in your computer system (*web browser*) temporary memory storage.